How to Use Public Speaking to Build and Elevate Your Founder or Personal Brand

 Transforming Awareness Into Long Term Brand Momentum

-Speaking builds attention, but it is your follow up strategy that converts it into growth.
-Capture leads by directing your audience to your website, newsletter, or upcoming webinars.
-Continue nurturing relationships through consistent content that reinforces your message.
+Speaking builds attention, but follow up is what converts it into growth.
+Capture the leads by pointing your audience to your website, newsletter or next webinar, then keep nurturing them with content that reinforces your message.
+Over time your appearances compound: each talk makes the next one easier and adds to the value of your personal or founder brand.

 TL;DR: How to Use Speaking to Elevate a Personal or Founder Brand